Pedestrian Attribute Recognition: A Survey: The Review of PAR Algorithms

 \subsubsection{CILICIA (ICCV-2017) \cite{sarafianos2017curriculum}}

-Similar with MTCT \cite{dong2017multiWACV}, CILICIA \cite{sarafianos2017curriculum} also introduce the idea of curriculum learning into person attribute recognition task to learning the attributes from easy to hard.
+Similar to MTCT \cite{dong2017multiWACV}, CILICIA \cite{sarafianos2017curriculum} also introduce the idea of curriculum learning into person attribute recognition task to learning the attributes from easy to hard.
 The pipeline of CILICIA can be found in Fig. \ref{DeepAlgorithms-CILICIA}.
 They explore the correlations between different attribute learning tasks and divide such correlations into strongly and weakly correlated tasks.
 Specifically, under the framework of multi-task learning, they use the respective Pearson correlation coefficients to measure the strongly correlated tasks which can be formulated as:

 where $\sigma(y_{t_i})$ is the standard deviation of the labels $y$ of the task $t_i$.
-The tasks of $p_i$ with top $50\%$ are strongly correlated with rest and can be divided into strongly correlated group.
-And the rest tasks are belong to weakly correlated group and will learning under the guidance of knowledge learned from strongly correlated group.
+The tasks of $p_i$ with top $50\%$ are strongly correlated with rest and can be divided into strongly correlated groups.
+The rest tasks belong to a weakly correlated group and will be learned under the guidance of knowledge learned from a strongly correlated group.

 For the multi-task network, they adopt the categorical cross-entropy function \cite{zhu2017multiImageVC} between predictions and targets, which can be defined as follows (for a single attribute t):